facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 As per before.
 Extract the firmware from the dumped binary file.

-binwalk -f log.txt -e swann2.bin
+`binwalk -f log.txt -e swannw.bin`

 Locate a file called "usr.cfg"